devgalaxyUGC/DevGalaxyUGC/README.md

 Some random facts:
 - I'm looking for some help and challenges that can improve my Java skills, so if you have something, feel free to share with me!
 - I believe this profile can help to improve my english skills with all the content I'm studying!
 - My username (DevGalaxyUGC) is a reference to the Galaxy UGC 5340 from Hubble, captured in September 17th, my birthday!
-If you're interested, you can see the photo captured by Hubble in your birthday in Nasa's website.
+If you're interested, you can see the photo captured by Hubble in your birthday on Nasa's website.